eslint/rfcs/designs/2024-multithread-linting/README.md

     Are you able to implement this RFC on your own?
 If not, what kind of help would you need from the team?
 -->

+### Identify Test Projects

+This RFC has received some suggestions that aim to improve the performance of the proposed implementation.
+In order to test and compare these suggestions on a shared basis, it would be helpful to identify several canonical projects that use ESLint v9 in different ways.
+I would like to receive input from the community for this purpose.
+What should be probably included:

+* A very large project (≥ 10,000 files)
+* An average TypeScript project
+* A project that invokes ESLint using the Node.js API (possibly through another tool like `eslint-webpack-plugin` or similar)
+* …

 ## Frequently Asked Questions